Report: Electric Vehicles in Multi-Unit Residential Buildings

 Along with case studies in UNA stratas (Logan Lane and Journey), Ms. Farias interviewed representatives to share perspectives across stakeholders, including voices from planning, engineering, contractors, and strata management for this research.

 This report was produced as part of the UBC Sustainability Scholars Program, a partnership between the University of British Columbia and various local governments and organizations in support of providing graduate students with opportunities to do applied research on projects that advance sustainability across the region.

 This project was conducted under the mentorship of Campus and Community Planning and the University Neighbourhoods Association staff.
 The opinions and recommendations in this report and any errors are those of the author and do not necessarily reflect the views of the University Neighbourhoods Association or the University of British Columbia.

 Read the report: Electric Vehicle Charging in Multi-Unit Residential Buildings

-To celebrate the completion of this research, and share resources with our residents, the UNA is pleased to invite strata residents, council members, managers, and others to attend our Electric Vehicle Meet & Greet event online on Thursday October 21st, 5 – 6:30 p.m.
-This event is free to attend, but registration is required.
-We will hear from Electric Vehicle experts from Metro Vancouver and Plugin BC.
-Bring your curiosity and questions, and meet your neighbours who are interested in shifting to more sustainable transportation.
+To celebrate the completion of this research, and share resources with our residents, the UNA invited strata residents, council members, managers, and others to attend our Electric Vehicle Meet & Greet event online on Thursday October 21st, 5 – 6:30 p.m.
+This event was free to attend.
+We heard from Electric Vehicle experts from Metro Vancouver and Plugin BC.
+Thank you to those of you that attended for showing interest in shifting to more sustainable transportation.